doiim/waku-chat-vue-plugin/README.md

     - chat: (Object) - Allow you to change colors from chat content.
       - myMessage: (Object) - Allow you to change colors from use messages.
         - main: (string) - main color.
+        - user: (string) - user name color.
         - text: (string) - text color.
       - otherMessage: (Object) - Allow you to change colors from others messages.
         - main: (string) - main color.
+        - user: (string) - user name color.
         - text: (string) - text color.
       - timestamp: (string) - timestamp text color.
     - background: (string) - Allow you to change background color.
     - border: (string) - Allow you to change border color.
+  - shadows: allow you change shadows from component
+    - openedComponent: (number) - shadow from the hole chat
+  - border: allow you change borders from component
+    - size: (string) - border size (specify your unit) of the chat component

 ## Examples